 EDITOR’S NOTE: An earlier version of this article incorrectly stated the HOA board voted to spend $21,000 to remove 15 trees from the property.
 The board voted to spend $21,000 to trim roughly 120 trees AND for the removal of 14 trees from the property.
 The total cost of removing 14 trees is $9,840.
 We regret the error.

-ENCINITAS — A handful of condominium owners at the Rosebay Falls community in Encinitas are rallying against the homeowner’s association board of directors in hopes of saving more than a dozen trees scheduled to come down at the end of the month.
+ENCINITAS — A number of condominium owners at the Rosebay Falls community in Encinitas are rallying against the homeowner’s association board of directors in hopes of saving more than a dozen trees scheduled to come down at the end of the month.

 Linda Flach Corl and her husband, Terry Corl, have been spearheading efforts to save the trees.
 The couple believes the board is acting in its own interests, and not serving the interests of the community.